EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![select](datahub-transfer-01.png)

-This will show the providers available for the space being used and the current operation being performed if any.
-By clicking on the three dots next to the provider the following operation can be performed:
+This will show the providers available for the space being used, and the current operation being performed if any.
+By clicking on the three dots, next to the provider, the following operation can be performed:

 - Migrate the data if the provider selected contain the data.
 This will copy the data to the other provider if not present and remove them from the selected